About the Program

 - Senior citizens age 62 or older are entitled to a half-tuition reduction.
 Qualified applicants should make an appointment with the Office of Financial Aid where they need to present legal proof of age and complete a Senior Citizen Certification form.
 Note that this discount does not apply to the optional summer term.

-- Students may apply for federal financial aid by completing a Free Applications for Federal Student Aid (FAFSA).
-Forms are available in the Graduate Admissions Office or on line at www.fafsa.ed.gov.
+- Master’s and Doctoral students may apply for federal financial aid by completing a Free Applications for Federal Student Aid (FAFSA).
+Forms are available online at www.fafsa.ed.gov.

 For course descriptions, please view the graduate studies course catalog.